 | Last updated

 And since day one, I have loved this console.
 Adored it.
 Cherished my every session with it.
 It's completely changed how I play games, how they weave themselves around the demands of real life - and I'm certain that I am not alone in feeling that way.
-In my opinion - and goodness, writing that makes me feel like a YouTuber trying not to get called out by their subscribers for receiving free products - the Switch is the best darn video game console of all time.
+In my opinion - and goodness, writing that makes me feel like a YouTuber trying not to get called out by their subscribers for receiving free products - the Switch is the best darn video game console of all time, whether you play on its standard model, 2019's handheld-only Switch Lite, or the 2021-released OLED Model.
 And here's five reasons why.

 But before I get into those, a brief detour.
 Because I can't really celebrate the Switch without also mentioning its greatest flaw.
 The Joy-Cons.
 More specifically, the drift that affects them.
 For my first couple of years, I had no problems whatsoever with either my red-and-blue Neon pair that came with the console, or a second set of yellow controllers, picked up around the summertime 2017 launch of Arms.
 But now, the left stick of both sufferers from upwards-facing drift.